-Kosmos is well-positioned to create value for shareholders.
-We offer investors a clear purpose, consistent strategy, top-quality assets with greater than 20 years of 2P reserves/ production life, unique exposure to world-scale gas and LNG projects, multiple growth catalysts, and an important role in enabling a just and orderly energy transition in the countries where we work.
+Kosmos is well-positioned to generate sustainable value for shareholders.
+We offer investors a clear purpose, consistent strategy, top-quality assets with greater than 20 years of 2P reserves/production life, unique exposure to world-scale gas and LNG projects, strong cash generation, and an important role in enabling a just and orderly energy transition in the countries where we work.

-We look forward to sharing more about this at our annual meeting.
-On behalf of the entire board of directors, I thank you for your participation, your continued trust, and the support you bring.
+In a time of unpredictability, we endeavor to use the foresight and resilience built across the company to navigate a path to success.
+We look forward to sharing more at our annual meeting.
+On behalf of the entire board of directors, I thank you for your participation, continued trust and support.